 5-6 Cause and Effect Explain why industrialisation caused urbanisation in 19th-century Britain, then predict where you would expect to see similar patterns emerging in a developing economy today.

-5-6 Analogy A student says that a cell is like a factory.
+5-6 Analogy A learner says that a cell is like a factory.
 Evaluate this analogy: which aspects of cellular function does it explain well, and which aspects does it fail to capture?

 7-8 Perspective Evaluate the claim that globalisation benefits everyone by examining it from the perspectives of a multinational company, a rural farmer in a developing country, and an environmental scientist.

 7-8 Systems Thinking A government introduces a sugar tax.
 Map all the likely effects across health outcomes, food industry behaviour, household economics, and public attitudes.
-Identify which effects might be self-reinforcing.
+Identify which effects could be self-reinforcing.

 The Three-Level Assessment Architecture